Are you thinking of hiring a virtual assistant from the Philippines?

 “What is your favorite way to communicate?”

-This will help you understand how mature their communications skills are, or how savvy they are with the latest communication tools.
+Asking these questions will help you understand how mature their communications skills are (including if they are fluent in English) and how savvy they are with the latest communication tools.

-“Will you work from home or from an Internet café?”
+“Will you work from home or an Internet café?”

 Their answer indicates their availability.
 If your virtual assistant is working from an internet cafe, his schedule will probably not be too flexible.